DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 6. Press on `Save` button.

 * [Crouch sliding](https://www.nexusmods.com/skyrimspecialedition/mods/39157) - While sprinting, you can press `Ctrl` button to perform crouch slide.
 Useful, when you need to hide as fast as possible or get to some kind of barrier between you and enemy while dodging projectiles.
+* [Knocking](https://www.nexusmods.com/skyrimspecialedition/mods/14098) - Knock on locked doors by activating them.
+Good for roleplaying and also useful.
+* [Party damage control](https://www.nexusmods.com/skyrimspecialedition/mods/62613) - If you have 3 or more members inside your party, be ready that you all will deal much less damage than before.
+A must have.
 * [Upgraded horses](https://www.nexusmods.com/skyrimspecialedition/mods/50250) - Realistic (faster) horse speed and better handling for horse riding.
 Increased base stamina of all horses.
 * [Horses for followers](https://www.nexusmods.com/skyrimspecialedition/mods/45500) - All vanilla stables have a second horse for sale that you can buy from them when you have a vanilla follower.
 All buyable player horse are flagged as protected and behave cowardly.
-* [Paragliding] - Be sure to travel around Falkreath.
+* [Paragliding](https://www.nexusmods.com/skyrimspecialedition/mods/53256) - Be sure to travel around Falkreath.
 Something interesting might happen.
 When you get the paraglider, toggle paraglider by pressing your activation key
 (`E` by default), while in the air.
 Use your shout key (`Z` by default) to fly higher.
 Paraglider can be used only in the third person.
 * [Respeccing](https://www.nexusmods.com/skyrimspecialedition/mods/1960) - Buy _Draught of Fate Unwound_ at Elgrim’s Elixirs in Riften to automatically refund all your perks upon consuming it.
 * [New powers for Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/41950) - After finishing _The Way of the Voice_, you will unlock an interesting power, which gives you access to a completely new perk tree.